LooksRare/looksrare-sdk/README.md

 ### ABIs

-The SDK exposes most of the Looksrare contract ABIs.
+The SDK exposes most of the LooksRare contract ABIs.
 For convenience, some commonly used ABIs are also exported.
 If you need other ABIs, you can [open an issue](https://github.com/LooksRare/looksrare-sdk/issues/new?assignees=&labels=&template=feature_request.md&title=).

 ```ts